This course offers a foundation in canine psychology and behaviour.

-Students on the Intermediate course have the added bonus of 6 months membership of the the private ISCP Facebook support group.
+Students on the Certificate course have the added bonus of 6 months membership of the the private ISCP Facebook support group.

 The ISCP Diploma in Canine Behaviour,